vucongtuanduong/heart-disease-prediction-mlops/notebooks/README.md

 The notebook in this directory serve multiple purposes:

-- **Data Exploration**: Understand the dataset by visualizing the data distribution, identifying patterns, and detecting outliers.
+- **Data Preprocessing and Exploration**: Understand the dataset by visualizing the data distribution, identifying patterns, and detecting outliers.
-- **Feature Engineering**: Create and select features that improve model performance.
+- **Data normalization**: Normalize data using StandardScaler and DictVectorizer
-- **Model Prototyping**: Experiment with different machine learning models to predict heart disease.
+- **Model Prototyping**: Experiment with different machine learning models including Logistic Regression, Random Forest, XGBoost, CatBoost to predict heart disease.
-- **Evaluation**: Assess model performance using appropriate metrics.
+- **Evaluation**: Assess model performance using appropriate metrics like F1 Score and ROC AUC Score.

-## Notebooks Description

-- `EDA.ipynb`: Exploratory Data Analysis - A notebook dedicated to understanding the data through visualization and statistics.
-- `Feature_Engineering.ipynb`: Feature Engineering - Techniques applied to the data to improve model input.
-- `Model_Prototyping.ipynb`: Model Prototyping - Experimentation with various machine learning models.
-- `Model_Evaluation.ipynb`: Model Evaluation - Evaluation of model performance and metrics.

 ## Getting Started